A guide to the best ultralight backpacking stoves for canister, alcohol, liquid, wood fuel.

-Canister stoves are by far the best way to go for backpacking in my opinion.
+Canister stoves are by far the best way to go for lightweight backpacking in my opinion.
 The stove top screws into a fuel canister and unfolds (somewhat like a flower blossom) into a flat-pronged surface.
 The fuel canister itself has a wide circular base able to support your cooking pot.
 Once you are done cooking, the stove top folds back up into the palm of your hand for convenient storage.

 Fuel canisters are heavily pressurized by one of a few different fuel sources: Propane, Butane or Isobutane.
 All of these fuel types work well and only vary slightly in functionality.

 Adjustable flame for a simmer or full on boil.